• Skip to content

 There should be ample interview questions to get to know the person, testing for skills, referrals, and background checks to make sure there are no ghosts in the closet.

-Use a hiring matrix to objectively rate the candidates to ensure you are picking the best of the best.
+Use a hiring matrix to objectively rate the candidates to ensure you pick the best.

 Firing Decisions